timotejroiko/megahash/README.md

 MegaHash uses [separate chaining](https://en.wikipedia.org/wiki/Hash_table#Separate_chaining) to store data, which is a combination of an index and a linked list.
 However, our indexing system is unique in that the indexes themselves become links on the chain, when the linked lists reach a certain size.
 Effectively, the indexes are *nested*, using different bits of the key digest, and the index tree grows as more keys are added.

-Keys are digested using the 32-bit [DJB2](http://www.cs.yorku.ca/~oz/hash.html) algorithm, but then MegaHash splits the digest into 8 slices (4 bits each).
+Keys are digested (a.k.a. hashed) using the 32-bit [DJB2](http://www.cs.yorku.ca/~oz/hash.html) algorithm, but then MegaHash splits the digest into 8 slices (4 bits each).
 Each slice becomes a separate index level (each with 16 slots).
 The indexes are dynamic and only create themselves as needed, so a hash starts with only one main index, utilizing only the first 4 bits of the key digest.
 When lists grow beyond a fixed size (plus a scatter factor), a "reindex" occurs, where new indexes nest inside themselves, using additional slices of the digest.

 This design allows MegaHash to grow and reindex without losing much performance or stalling / lagging.
 Effectively a reindex event only has to move a handful of keys each time.